Glycine: The secret of longevity

 Which foods are rich in glycine?

-- Fish: Salmon and other oily fish also contain significant amounts of glycine.
+• Fish: salmon and other oily fish also contain significant amounts of glycine, as do smelt: 3.3g/dried cod: 3g

 Can I take glycine as a dietary supplement?

-- Glycine-based supplements are available and can be used to increase intake, especially if diet alone is not enough.
+Glycine-based supplements are available and can be used to increase intake, especially if food alone is not enough.

 Practical advice and precautions

-- Although glycine is generally harmless, it is important to consult a health professional before starting to take it, especially if you have any medical conditions or are undergoing treatment.
+• Although it is generally harmless, it is important to consult a health professional before starting to take it, especially if you have any medical conditions or are undergoing treatment.

 Source: